 A player whose player pass is lost or misplaced may have a new card issued under the same NMSSA ID number.
 The fee for replacing the card is $ 10.

-The playing year runs from September 1 through August 31 of the following year, and consists, in order, of three seasons, the fall season, the spring season, and the summer season.
-The fall season includes September through December, the spring season includes January through May, and the summer season includes June through August.
+The playing year runs from March 1 through October 31 of the calendar year, and consists, in order, of three seasons, the spring season, the summer season, and the fall season.
+The fall season includes August through October, the spring season includes March through May, and the summer season includes June through August.
 A game counts in the season in which it is actually played, unless it is a makeup game.

-Each Team Representative shall register the team on a properly completed team registration form designated by ASL, which form shall accompany the individual player registrations.
-Team colors, which must be approved by ASL, shall be designated on this form.
+Each Team Representative shall register the team on a properly completed team registration form designated by FUSAAL, which form shall accompany the individual player registrations.
+Team colors, which must be approved by FUSAAL, shall be designated on this form.

 The submittal of a signed player registration form binds that player to that team for the season, unless transfer procedures are completed.
 Players may only be registered with one men’s team at any given time.
 In order to change teams during the season, a player must do the following: